-Stock market today: Asian shares track Wall Street’s slump after Fed says rates may stay high in ’24
+Stock market today: World shares track Wall Street’s slump after Fed says rates may stay high in ’24

-Asian shares are lower, tracking a slump on Wall Street after the Federal Reserve said it may not cut interest rates next year by as much as it earlier thought.
+World shares have declined, echoing a slump on Wall Street after the Federal Reserve said it may not cut interest rates next year by as much as it earlier thought.

-Most regional markets fell more than 1%.
-U.S. futures and oil prices also declined.
+Benchmarks fell by 1% or more in Paris, Tokyo, Sydney and Hong Kong.
+U.S. futures slipped and oil prices also were lower.

-U.S. stocks slumped Wednesday after the Federal Reserve said it may not cut interest rates next year by as much as it earlier thought, regardless of how much Wall Street wants it.

-The Fed held its main interest rate steady at its highest level in more than two decades, as was expected.
+On Wednesday, the Fed held its main interest rate steady at its highest level in more than two decades, as was expected.
 Officials also indicated they may raise the federal funds rate once more this year, as they try to get inflation down to a 2% target.

-The Fed’s chair, Jerome Powell, said it’s close to hitting the peak on rates, if not there already.
+High rates hurt prices for all kinds of investments, and the news cast a pall on trading Thursday.

 “Moving forward, traders will scrutinize every piece of data from the US, with a particular emphasis on inflationary indicators, to gauge the potential for prolonged high rates,” Anderson Alves of ActivTrades said in a commentary.